Zubin Mehta: 1960s

 As the LAP's first conductor in four years, Mehta worked to polish its overall sound to something closer to the Vienna Philharmonic's.
 He succeeded in making its sound warmer and richer by fostering competition among the musicians, shifting assignments, giving promotions and changing seating arrangements.
 He also inspired the musicians; 21-year-old cellist Jacqueline du Pré said, "He provides a magic carpet for you to float on."
 Cellist Kurt Reher recalls Mehta's first rehearsal with the orchestra: "within two beats we were entranced.
 It seemed this young man had the ability, the musical knowledge of a man of 50 or 55."

 In 1965, after Mehta's debut with the Metropolitan Opera's performance of Aida, music critic Alan Rich wrote, "Mehta brought to the conducting of the score a kind of bedazzlement that has no peer in recent times ...
 It was a lunging, teeming, breathless performance that still had plenty of breath."
 He subsequently conducted the Met in performances of Carmen, Tosca, and Turandot.

 For Montreal's Expo 67, he conducted both the Montreal and the Los Angeles orchestras together for a performance of Berlioz's Symphonie fantastique.
-Also that year he conducted the world premier of Marvin David Levy's Mourning Becomes Electra.
+Also that year, Mehta conducted the world premier of Marvin David Levy's Mourning Becomes Electra.

 By May 1967, his schedule was becoming overcrowded and he resigned his Montreal post.
 That fall he took the 107-member Los Angeles Philharmonic on an eight-week tour, including engagements in Vienna, Paris, Athens, and Bombay.
 By 1968, his popularity kept him busier than the year before, including 22 weeks of concerts with the Los Angeles Philharmonic, three operas at the Met, television appearances in the U.S. and Italy, five recording sessions, and guest appearances at five festivals and with five orchestras.
 Time magazine put him on its cover in January 1968.
 In 1969 his schedule remained equally active.

-In 1970 Mehta performed with Frank Zappa's Mothers of Invention on Zappa's "200 Motels" and Edgar Varese's Intergrales, at UCLA's Pauley Pavilion basketball stadium with an audience of 12,000.
+In 1970, Mehta performed with Frank Zappa's Mothers of Invention on Zappa's "200 Motels" and Edgar Varese's Intergrales, at UCLA's Pauley Pavilion basketball stadium with an audience of 12,000.
 There is no authorized recording, though some bootlegs exist.